 Are you worried about phishing or other social engineering attacks in your organization?
 You should consider some white hat phishing tests internally to gauge how your team would be impacted by a phishing attack.
 Measuring the phishing click rate, otherwise known as the response rate, is important to understanding how dangerous phishing is to your business.

 Measuring your phishing click rate is just the first step.
 The next step is decreasing that rate.
-Ultimately, your goal is to get this number down to 0% — which will never happen.
+Ultimately, your goal is to get this number down to 0% —though unlikely, it always best to shoot for the moon and land among the data-secure stars.
 Various stats out there exist, but varying reports show users acting on phishing emails at a rate between 10 – 30%!

-Considering it only takes one user to cost your company millions in lost data, lawsuits and stolen intellectual property, it’s worthwhile to try to get this number as close to zero as possible.
-Here are 3 quick tips to decrease your organization’s phishing click rate.
+Considering it only takes one user to cost your company millions in lost data, lawsuits, and stolen intellectual property, it’s worthwhile to try to get this number as close to zero as possible.
+Here are four quick tips to decrease your organization’s phishing click rate.

 1. Run Phishing Penetration Tests and Educate